 The important thing to remember is your role is what you make of it!

-If you would like more information about the training and development opportunities of being an Elected Officer, School Rep, or UAL Student Governor, contact us via elections@su.arts.ac.uk.
+If you would like more information about the training and development opportunities of being an Elected Officer or School Rep, contact us via elections@su.arts.ac.uk.